 - a.
 Include language in the trust setting forth the settlor's intent that the trust qualify for stretch treatment in determining RMDs. - b.
 This may assist in any needed court reformation action in the event the trust fails to qualify for stretch treatment.
 The practitioner is cautioned that the IRS may not accept a state court's post-death reformation of a trust for this purpose. - 2.
 Define Retirement Benefits for purposes of the trust. - 3.
 Specify the difference in determining RMD if the participant dies before or after the participant's required beginning date. - 4.
 Require that the trustee withdraw the RMD from the retirement account each year, and specify when withdrawals should begin. - 5.
 If the client so intends, include discretionary provisions allowing the trustee to withdraw assets in excess of the RMD from the retirement account. - 6.
-Include language specifying that only individuals are beneficiaries of the trust for purposes of distribution of retirement assets. - 7.
-Include language prohibiting the participant/decedent's debts, expenses of administration, and taxes from being paid from the retirement assets. - E. Sample Language: Conduit Pot Trust
+Include language specifying that only individuals are beneficiaries of the trust for purposes of distribution of retirement assets. - Include language prohibiting the participant/decedent's debts, expenses of administration, and taxes from being paid from the retirement assets.

+E. Sample Language: Conduit Pot Trust

-The following sample language may be included in Form 531 - Will with Contingent Trust (Couple) in Orange Book Forms Chapter 5 - Non-Taxable Estates - Married Couples, to create a conduit pot trust for retirement accounts held in trust:
+The following sample language may be included in is an illustration of how a conduit pot trust might be created in a will form, in this example, specifically Form 531 - Will with Contingent Trust (Couple) as found in Orange Book Forms Chapter 5 - Non-Taxable Estates - Married Couples, to create a conduit pot trust for retirement accounts held in trust: